I missed the fried apple pies, the wraps and the fried fish filet.

 15. Big Mac Sauce

-You can still enjoy this lip-smacking delight slathered on a classic Big Mac, but can you remember when McDonald’s brought out small pots of the sauce that you could buy?
+You can still enjoy this lip-smacking delight slathered on a classic Big Mac, but can you remember when McDonald’s brought out small pots of the sauce you could buy?
 Big Mac Sauce was first sold on the side in the UK and Ireland, where it launched for a six-week period in 2020.
 It then appeared in the US in April 2023 – again, for a limited time only.
-Research by Top10casinos.com revealed that the sauce was the top McDonald's dish people would like to see make a comeback, with 110,800 online searches from March 2023 to February 2024.
+Research has suggested that the sauce was the top McDonald's dish people would like to see make a comeback, with 110,800 online searches from March 2023 to February 2024.

 14. Shakin’ Flavor Fries